ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

     * - ``Foo."""asdf"""``
       - ``((== Foo.fromString "asdf") -> True)``

-Multiline strings are desugared to single line strings first, then desugared as a qualified string literal.
+Qualified multiline strings are only allowed if ``-XMultilineStrings`` is enabled.
+Qualified multiline strings are desugared to single line strings first, then desugared as a qualified string literal.
 See `Multiline Strings <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0569-multiline-strings.rst>`_ for more information.

 QualifiedLists
 ~~~~~~~~~~~~~~